 There’s a new hype circulating the I.T world and it’s called the Internet of things or IoT.
 But what is the internet of things and why the hype?
 The “internet of things” is a concept where you put a normal device or appliance, usually just a dumb household appliance and place this on the internet for a whole host of reasons such as integrating it with other devices or for home automation purposes.
 Some of these devices can include, security systems, lights, thermostats, air conditioners, door furniture/ locks and many more.

-Some popular examples of IOT at work are:
+Some popular examples of Internet of Things (IOT) at work are:

 - Using motion detectors in a room to turn lights on and off.